-Last night was the start of the new term of Rhythm Tap at Morley College.
+Last night was the start of the new term of Rhythm Tap.
 I was really excited about it, but with the usual nervous butterfly stomach just beforehand!

 I went up to my teacher at the end and she asked “are you staying?”, and I said YAASSSSS!